David sat down in a metal chair to put his socks and shoes back on after completing the baptisms.

 Paulina made her way across the yard, carrying a pail of water, a towel draped over one arm.
 Kneeling before David, she gently washed his feet, then dried them, and put his socks and shoes on her friend.
 Once she had finished, she glanced up at him with a smile, and departed.

-After the baptisms were finished, the children were allowed to play in the pool.
-Shouts of glee and delight filled our ears, as the children splashed and played in the water.
+Once the baptisms were finished, the children were allowed to play in the pool.
+Shouts of glee and delight filled our ears, as they splashed and played in the water.
 But my mind was not on the joy of the children.

 My mind was occupied with what I had just witnessed.
 God had allowed me to experience a holy moment.
-He showed me Paulina’s heart and what true meekness really looks like.
-I could see she had humility, and was strong in her faith in Jesus Christ.
+He showed me what true meekness looks like by observing Paulina’s actions.
+I sensed she had humility, and was strong in her Christian faith.

 Now that I, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.~John 13:14 NIV

 David Phelps had led the missionary team from Georgia to Reynosa, Mexico, where we ministered at Maranatha Evangelista, the church where Daniel and Adamina Guerra pastored.
 That particular day, a baptism service had been held in a small, private swimming pool.
 Paulina had been the only adult baptized along with the fourteen children.
 David and team member, Pastor Wes Moye, had assisted Pastor Daniel.